piotrszymaniec/chat-gpt-Conversations/good-prompt-guidelines.md

 2. **Be concise:** Avoid lengthy prompts that may cause ChatGPT to lose track of the main point of your question.

-3.** Be focused:** Stick to a single topic or question per prompt to help ChatGPT provide a more targeted response.
+3. **Be focused:** Stick to a single topic or question per prompt to help ChatGPT provide a more targeted response.

 4. **Provide context:** Give ChatGPT enough background information to help it understand the context of your question.
 This will help ensure that its response is accurate and relevant.